core-haxe/promises/README.md

 # promises
-promise lib (literally a typedef for thenshim currently)
+promise lib (literally a typedef for thenshim currently - with some added promise utilities)